visionml/pytracking/ltr/README.md

 ## Trackers
  The framework currently contains the training code for the following trackers.

+### PrDiMP
+ The following setting files can be used train the DiMP networks, or to know the exact training details.
+ - [dimp.prdimp18](train_settings/dimp/prdimp18.py): The default settings used for training the PrDiMP model with ResNet-18 backbone.
+ - [dimp.prdimp50](train_settings/dimp/prdimp50.py): The default settings used for training the PrDiMP model with ResNet-50 backbone.
+ - [dimp.super_dimp](train_settings/dimp/super_dimp.py): Combines the bounding-box regressor of PrDiMP with the standard DiMP classifier and better training and inference settings.

 ### DiMP
  The following setting files can be used train the DiMP networks, or to know the exact training details.